alexandair/entra-powershell-docs/docs/conceptual/create-assign-app-roles.md

 If you haven't created a service principal for your scenario, see [Create a custom application][custom-app].

+> [!WARNING]
+> When assigning app roles to an application, follow the principle of least privilege.
+Only request roles necessary for your application's functionality.
+Over-assigning roles can increase security risks if the application is compromised.

+> Additionally, assigning roles programmatically takes effect immediately, so exercise caution to ensure only appropriate roles are assigned.
+Always ensure the roles are justified to minimize potential vulnerabilities.
+For more information on the principle of least privilege, see [Least privilege][least-privilege].

 Use the following example to assign the `User.Read.All` permission to your service principal:

 ```powershell